What would a new blog be without discussing the setup?

 I flirted for a couple of seconds with Gatsby, but honestly didn’t get it.
-I then spent a couple of days with Hugo, but ultimately came back to Jekyll.
+Then spent a couple of days with Hugo, but ultimately came back to Jekyll.
 It is battle tested, has been around forever (in internet years), and I have a lot comfortably with it.

 This is where it gets interesting.
 I have been wanting use Netlify and this seemed like the perfect chance.
 Netlify is a super interesting service and it really feels like they give away too much for free.